adeiskandarzulkarnaen/system_pmb/README.md

 ## do the installation

 1. Here are the steps to do the installation :
-   - a.
-Make sure `PHP` and `MariaDB` are installed.
+   - Make sure `PHP` and `MariaDB` are installed.
-   - b.
-Move the `system_pmb folder` to the `htdocs folder`, so that it can be read by the web server.
+   - Move the `system_pmb folder` to the `htdocs folder`, so that it can be read by the web server.
-   - c.
-Create a new database, for example with the name `system_pmb`
+   - Create a new database, for example with the name `system_pmb`
-   - d.
-Import `backup.sql` to database `system_pmb`.
+   - Import `backup.sql` to database `system_pmb`.
-   - e.
-To connect PHP and MariaDB, please configure the connection file in the `controllers/connection.php` folder .
+   - To connect PHP and MariaDB, please configure the connection file in the `controllers/connection.php` folder .
-   - f.
-The installation process has been completed
+   - The installation process has been completed
 2. If the above requirements are met, the project can be ensured to run.

 ## thumbnail